IRIS Hamzeh: Reconstruction

 The ship was refitted in 1956 by Cantiere navale del Muggiano.

 After reconstruction, Hamzeh is classified as a corvette.
 It has also been variously described as a training ship, a miscellaneous auxiliary ship (AG) or a patrol craft (PBO).

 Service history

 Hamzeh rejoined the Iranian fleet in January 1998.

+On 22 March 2026, she was sunk by the Israeli Air Force during airstrikes on the Northern Fleet headquarters in Bandar Anzali.